pellcorp/py-squid-blacklists/README.md

 * Only supports domains blacklists actually (ie : google.com, www.google.com, mail.google.com, etc.)
 * In config specified blacklists are loaded in RAM or CDB backend using https://github.com/acg/python-cdb
 * Usable as an external acl plugin of squid
-* Written because of poor developpement on squidguard and some issues using blacklists on squid3
+* Written because of poor development on squidguard and some issues using blacklists on squid3

 ## Usage